 Parks & Community Services took a two-fold approach to this level of service measurement.
-To start, a question was asked in the 2021 parks survey of Bellevue residents.
+To start, a question was asked in the 2021-22 random sample parks survey of Bellevue residents.
 The question asked if residents felt that they had access to a park, trail entrance or facility within a 10-minute walk of their home.
-Overall, 87% of residents responded in the affirmative.
-The same response was given in 2009 and 2015.
+Overall, 87% of residents responded in the affirmative, a nearly identical result to 2009 and 2015 survey responses.

-Again for this question, there were differences based on geography.
-Fifty percent of Factoria respondents indicated they live within a 10-minute walk, by far the lowest result.
-Four other neighborhoods fell below 80% - Bridle Trails (70%), Newport (72%), Eastgate (76%), and Crossroads (77%).
+Again, for this question, there were differences based on geography.
+Forty-five percent of Factoria respondents indicated they live within a 10-minute walk, by far the lowest result.
+Four other neighborhoods fell below 80% - Bridle Trails (72%), Newport (74%), Eastgate (78%), and Crossroads (79%).
 Remaining neighborhoods were 85% or higher.
 This aligns generally with prior results and neighborhoods scoring lower generally have larger gaps in park accessibility using the mapping analysis described below.
-Additionally, Factoria and Crossroads have the largest percentage of people of color, the lowest per capita incomes in Bellevue, and indicated lower use of outdoor facilities related to the

-Individual Active Participation level of service measure discussed previously.
+Additionally, Factoria and Crossroads have the largest percentage of people of color, the lowest per capita incomes in Bellevue, and indicated lower use of outdoor facilities related to the Individual Active Participation level of service measure discussed previously.
 These neighborhoods require particular attention to increase level of service.

 To seek an answer to this question in another way, residents' walkable access to park and trails was mapped using the City of Bellevue's Geographic Information System (GIS).
 For this analysis, a point was placed on a map at every point of entry for a park or trail.
 The GIS program then used the Bellevue street network to "walk" one-third of a mile (typical 10-minute walk) down the streets in every direction for each access point.
 This created a walkable access buffer showing the degree to which Bellevue households are within walking distance to a park or trail.
-For this analysis, school sites are not considered a public recreation amenity as they are not as fully accessible as a City of Bellevue park, since the school district limits access during the school year.
-Using this analysis, it was determined that 73% of Bellevue households have a park or trail access point within a 1/3 mile walk from their home.
+For this analysis, school sites are not considered a public recreation amenity as they are not as fully accessible as a City of Bellevue park, since the school district limits access to parks and trails among neighborhoods.
+The neighborhood areas of Factoria (10%), BelRed (32%), Newport (39%), and Wilburton (40%) rank on the lower end of the range.
+These neighborhoods have extensive access gaps.
+On the other hand, analysis shows high rates of access in West Lake Sammamish (87%), West Bellevue (85%), and Cougar Mountain/Lakemont (83%).